cdepalma32/intPrepApp/README.md

 ---

-## AI-Assisted Unit Testing (Cursor AI)
+## AI-Assisted Unit Testing (Augment Code)

 ### What I Did

-I integrated **Cursor AI** to generate my first suite of Jest unit tests for helper logic, expanding my testing toolkit beyond API tools like Insomnia.
+I integrated **Augment Code** (VS code extension) to generate and validate Jest unit tests for core utility functions.
 This allowed me to:

-- Auto-generate and validate test cases for utility functions
+- Generate and validate test cases for core utility functions (e.g., `isValidAnagram()`)
 - Set up a basic TDD workflow with minimal effort
 - Practice testing concepts as part of the development lifecycle